Euronext Dublin

-Euronext Dublin (formerly The Irish Stock Exchange, ISE; Stocmhalartán na hÉireann) is Ireland's main stock exchange, and has been in existence since 1793.
+Euronext Dublin (formerly the Irish Stock Exchange, ISE; Stocmhalartán na hÉireann) is Ireland's main stock exchange, and has been in existence since 1793.

 The Euronext Dublin lists debt and fund securities and is used as a European gateway exchange for companies seeking to access investors in Europe and beyond.
 With over 35,000 securities listed on its markets, the exchange is used by over 4,000 issuers from more than 85 countries to raise funds and access international investors.

 A study by Indecon (international economic consultants) published in 2014 on the Irish Stock Exchange found that having a local stock market and securities industry directly supports 2,100 jobs in Ireland and is worth €207 million each year to the Irish economy.
 It also found that having a domestic securities industry centred on the Irish Stock Exchange generates €207 million in estimated direct economic impact (measured in Gross Value Added or GDP) and €230 million in direct tax for the Irish exchequer (including stamp duty on trading in Irish shares).

 The exchange is regulated by the Central Bank of Ireland under the Markets in Financial Instruments Regulations (MiFID) and is a member of the World Federation of Exchanges and the Federation of European Stock Exchanges.

 History

-The Irish Stock Exchange was first recognised by legislation in 1799 when the Irish Parliament passed the Stock Exchange (Dublin) Act.
+The Irish Stock Exchange was first recognised by legislation in 1799 when the Irish Parliament passed the Stock Exchange (Dublin) Act 1799 (39 Geo.
+3. c.
+60 (I)).
 The exchange originally operated from the Royal Exchange and was built so that businessmen could sell goods and commodities and trade bills of exchange.
 In different periods of its history, the ISE included a number of regional exchanges, including the Cork and Dublin exchanges.
 In 1973, the Irish exchange merged with British and other Irish stock exchanges becoming part of the International Stock Exchange of Great Britain and Ireland (now called the London Stock Exchange).